telerik/reporting-docs/report-items/htmltextbox/formatting.md

 ## Supported HTML Tags

-The HtmlTextBox does not support the `table` and `img` tags.
-* Use the native Reporting [Table, List, and Crrostab]({%slug telerikreporting/designing-reports/report-structure/table-crosstab-list/overview%}) report items instead of `table`, and the [PictureBox]({%slug telerikreporting/designing-reports/report-structure/picturebox%}) report item instead of `img`.
-* The HtmlTextBox also supports custom approaches for rendering HTML as an image with a third-party tool and using the image with the PictureBox item.

 The following `HtmlTextBoxVarious` formatting options are available and provide control over the HtmlTextBox text presentation:

 * Font, color (`<font>`), and size (relative size against the font size of the item).
 The default size value is `3` out of the 1-7 range.